Hybrid Workforce Trends Produce Rise in Softphone Technology

 When you look at today’s workforce, it’s easy to notice the shift occurring from employees working exclusively in office to an increasingly remote workforce.
-Initially, it was thought that the rise in remote working was simply a trend, but that is no longer the case.
+Initially, it was thought that the rise in remote working was simply a trend, but with the hybrid workforce benefits continuing to stack up, it seems this is no longer the case.

-Many job seekers are looking for employers who support remote working, and, in response, businesses are implementing policies to allow staff to work remotely.
+Many job seekers are looking for employers who support an environment for a remote workforce, and, in response, businesses are implementing policies to allow staff to work remotely.
 This has caused office locations to reduce office space and real estate holdings, as well as the amount of workstation equipment as workers become less dependent on office equipment.

-This shift has produced a boost in employee productivity and business efficiency.
-A recent report from Gallup indicates that surveyed employees who work between 60-80% of their work week remote are the group most likely to stay engaged.
+While the idea of using a work from home softphone may seem appealing for employees trying to avoid a commute, parking, or who want to work while travelling, employers may be asking whether this trend will cause productivity to dip.
+In fact, this shift has produced a boost in employee productivity and business efficiency.
+A recent report from Gallup indicates that surveyed employees who work between 60-80% of their work week remotely are the group most likely to stay engaged.
 Working where they are most comfortable, without in-office distractions allows these employees to be more productive, and eliminating their commute saves on transportation time and costs.
 The report also mentions that flexible scheduling and work-from-home opportunities are key requests from job candidates.
 Another report, from Buffer, provides more insight into this workforce shift: 99% of survey respondents would prefer to work, at least some of the time, remotely.

 Employees can be working from home, a hotel room, a coffee shop, or in a meeting and still be able to make/receive phone calls as if they were sitting beside their office desk phone.